Your child taking too short naps can be very frustrating. This is one of the biggest

 problems parents experience besides getting their child to fall asleep

-When baby isn’t napping enough during the day he/she get’s so over tired and
+When a baby isn’t napping enough during the day he/she get’s so overtired and

 Here is how to create that ideal environment for good quality naps:

-1) Your child should be awake when you lay him or her down for their nap.
+1) Your child should be awake when you lay him or her down for a nap.

 He should fall asleep in the crib and will wake up in the crib not shocked

 that he isn’t in your arms or the stroller where he started his nap.